- Author's Saving Throw: To mend the wounds left by Civil War and Secret Invasion. It might've worked.

 - Nightmare Fuel: Everything about the Void, from the Gorn of a changed Sentry ripping apart Ares to the reveal of its true demonic appearance to Sentry's charred corpse after Thor is forced to Mercy Kill him.

 - They Wasted a Perfectly Good Plot: With Civil War, nothing was the same anymore.
 There were other stories like that, but always they were either set on alternate realities or possible futures, or the law was abolished or never enforced by the end of the story.
 For the first time, superheroes became either The Empire or La Résistance.
-With Siege, Status Quo Is God was restored, and the Marvel Universe returned to the dull and always seen context.
+With Siege, Status Quo Is God was restored, and the Marvel Universe returned to the ordinary context.

 - They might have wasted it due to the buyout of Marvel by Disney, which occured at roughly the same time as Siege's release (December 2009).
 While it's likely a huge coincidence, there's also the possibility that the status quo was restored as a condition of the buyout.